-Desert Water Agency celebrates 60 years on Sept.
-15, 1961.
-The Agency was formed as a special district to ensure adequate water for the western part of the Coachella Valley.
+Desert Water Agency celebrates was formed as a special district on Sept.
+15, 1961 to ensure adequate water for the western part of the Coachella Valley.
 For a look at DWA through the years, check out our gallery and timeline below.

 Webinar: 60 years – a legacy of sustainability

 Desert Water Agency and Palm Springs Historical Society hosted a special anniversary webinar on September 15, 2021 to celebrate DWA’s 60 years of service.
 The webinar shows how water has helped our desert grow and thrive, how DWA came to be and what’s next for the water in Palm Springs.Watch here!

 Click on each year to see the information.

 - In October construction of the Snow Creek Filtration Plant is completed.
 The plant filters water for distribution to Snow Creek Village.

 - Construction on the Snow Creek Filtration Plant begins.